 A CPL filter will also work on a hazy day to clear out scenes for clean landscape shots.

 The intricate shape of city skylines creates stunning shots.
 However, capturing an impactful cityscape photograph is not easy.
-A CPL filter can remove glare from roads, reflection from water bodies, and haze from distant objects.
+A CPL filter can remove road glare, reflection from water bodies, and haze from distant objects.
 It can also make the sky more vibrant.

 Rain and Overcast